 You do realize that as you age, your career planning goals need to change to, correct?
 Mark from Second Career search, reminds us of this with, Career Planning for The Over 55 Crowd (I am almost in that bracket).
-When you retire you will have to change your spending patterns, but Barry from Money We Have wants to know Are you a seasonal spender?
-No, I squander my funds all year round.
 In an interesting twist Larry MacDonald did a piece on Tom Drake (another friend of this site) in the Globe and Mail, Financial analyst lowers investing fees with Vanguard and iShares.
 Stats Canada may publish monthly inflation numbers, but Marie from Boomer and Echo brings us The Real Cost of Living.

 UCCB Changes Explained

 Preet has an older video where he explains the new UCCB rules coming into play, now:

 - January 2nd Random Thoughts on 2014, Welcome to MMXV and #BestOf

 - January 9th Frigid Temps, Plunging Oil, Paris and #BestThisWeek

 - January 16th Canadian Economy on the Edge, Frigid Temps and #BestThisWeek

 - January 23rd Looser Money, Plummeting Loons and #BestThisWeek

 - January 30th CLBs, Weak Loons, Tax Time, Superb Owls and #BestThisWeek

 - February 6th Superb Decisions, Gas Going Up, Rugby and #BestThisWeek